 Pros: The 8 pound Thule Sapling carrier ($299) has tons of features parents will appreciate.
 It has a sunshade and an easily adjustable back panel and hip belt, zippered hip pockets for easy access to snacks and other important essentials (sunscreen, anyone?), a pocket for water, and several larger compartments for additional storage.
 The back panel on the Thule carrier is made of a breathable material to allow for some cooling air flow action while you’re on the move (sweaty backs be gone!).

-The Thule has something that most baby hiking carriers don’t have: you can unfasten the sides to create a side door for your older kids to step in/out themselves — this is particularly great because, aside from the fact that you don’t have to lift your kiddos in and out, their feet won’t get stuck in the leg holes (this happens a lot with carriers that don’t have a “side entry” option).
+The Thule also has something most baby hiking carriers don’t have: you can unfasten the sides to create a side door for your older kids to step in/out themselves — this is particularly great because, aside from the fact that you don’t have to lift your kiddos in and out, their feet won’t get stuck in the leg holes (this happens a lot with carriers that don’t have this kind of “side door” option).
 This carrier also has removable stirrups so your kids can rest their legs and/or readjust their positioning while on the move.

 If you fancy the sound of a rear view mirror, removable day-pack option, and larger hip pockets for even more easy-access storage, you may choose to upgrade to the slightly fancier Thule Sapling Elite ($349).